Ozi-cheri/moon-light-spa/README.md

 ## Bugs

 * Solved Bug
-I discover my project was broken when viewed on mobile device.Flexbox was used to make the project  responsive on devices.
+I discover my project was broken when viewed on mobile device.
+Media query was added to make it responsive on mobile device.

 ## Validation Testing